'The Nation's T-Rex': How a Montana mum's tramp led to an incredible discovery

 Leiggi and colleagues had partly uncovered the animal's spine in a test dig the season before, protecting the find under a "winter jacket" of plaster and hiding it under sage brush.
 Now, with brute force and fine finger-work in turn, they removed more than 55 tonnes tons of cap rock until the outlines of the beast revealed itself, still in its agonal pose, its neck thrown back in the rigor of death.

 Once they had measured and photographed every bone in its prehistoric posture, they encased whole sections in plaster and lifted them, surrounding rock and all, with Army Corps bulldozers.
-The pelvic bloc alone weighed more than 3175kg.
+The pelvic bloc alone weighed more than 3.1 tonnes.
 They would expose them completely over the next several years at a specially constructed display lab at the museum.

-"It was beautifully articulated," said Leiggi, who is now the museum's director of paleontology, looking down on the shallow dent still visible decades later.
+"It was beautifully articulated," said Leiggi, who is now the museum's director of palaeontology, looking down on the shallow dent still visible decades later.
 He kicked at a chip of Reagan-era plaster.

 "I should have done a better job cleaning up this site."